ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 Sometimes it can help to start VTube Studio as admin.
 Check [this page](https://github.com/DenchiSoft/VTubeStudio/wiki/Starting-as-Admin) for more info.

+### 10) Check your camera in OBS

+Open your webcam in OBS and check if it's actually giving you the expected FPS there.

 ## How does this compare to iPhone/iPad tracking?

 In terms of tracking quality, it's very similar.
 Mouth-tracking is very accurate and so is eye-tracking.
 Blink-tracking works well.
 Wink-tracking is fine too, but as always, depending on your eye shape/size it may work better or worse.
 You'll just have to try it out and see for yourself.